jlollis/minesweeper/README.md

 5. Clicking a square that is empty reveals a value that indicates the number of neighboring squares that contain bombs.
 You can use this to help you guess which of the remaining squares have bombs, and which are clear.

-6. When you have chosen a square, you will be asked if you would like to open the space or to flag it for the bomb squad.
-Enter 'X' to open the space, or 'f' to flag it.
+6. When you have chosen a square, you will be asked if you would like to open the space or to flag it if you think it contains a bomb.
+Enter 'x' to open the space, or 'f' to flag it.

+7. You are only allowed 10 flags, so use these wisely.

 #### Github notes:
 To create a remote github repository from your desktop, do the following: